CyVerse-learning-materials/cyverse_quickstart_template/index.rst

 	:maxdepth: 2

 	Quickstart home <index.rst>
-	Step One <step1.rst>
+	Step Two <step1.rst>

 ..
 	#### Comment:This tutorial can have multiple pages.
 The table of contents assumes
-	you have an additional page called 'Step One' with content located in 'step1.rst' Edit these titles and filenames as needed ####
+	you have an additional page called 'Step Two' with content located in 'step2.rst' Edit these titles and filenames as needed ####

 ----------